fizwidget/fizwidget.github.io/source/_posts/2014-07-04-nothin-but-single-argument-functions.markdown

 categories: [functional programming, partial application, turing complete]
 ---

 In a [previous post](/blog/2014/07/03/nothin-but-functions/), I talked about the fact that functions are the only thing a language needs to be Turing-complete.
-In this post I'm going to take it a little further: *single-argument functions* are all a language needs to be Turing-complete.
+In this post I'll take it a little further: *single-argument functions* are all a language needs to be Turing-complete.

-At first glance that seems weird.
-Surely there are a *lot* of things this would prevent us from doing...adding two numbers, comparing two strings, searching for a number in a list, etc. These functions would all require more than one argument.
+At first glance this seems counter-intuitive.
+Surely there are a *lot* of things we wouldn't be able to do...adding two numbers, comparing two strings, searching for a number in a list, etc. These functions would all require more than one argument.

 <!-- more -->

-If you read my previous post, you might be thinking of passing a linked list to simulate multiple arguments.
+If you read my previous post on functions, you might be thinking we could pass around linked lists to simulate multiple arguments.
 There's one problem with that though...the `make_list` function accepts two arguments.
 We can't use a function that takes multiple arguments to implement multi-argument functions.
 That'd be assuming what we want to prove :P

 Closures come to the rescue
 ---------------------------

 Remember closures?
 In addition to their arguments, they can access variables from their enclosing scope.
-We can use this ability to simulate multi-argument functions.
-Let's try writing a function function to concatenate two strings:
+Turns out we can use this ability to simulate multi-argument functions.
+Let's try writing a function to concatenate two strings:

 ``` python
 def concatenate(a):